Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 SRT can use this QUIC datagram tunneling to establish one or many connections on its own.
 Each SRT connection would take 2-RTT for handshaking.

+The first handshake round of SRT is intended to get initial response from the server, identifying handshake procedure version and getting a cookie from the server (listener) to bear with potential DoS attacks.
+Apart from that, no viable data is exchanged during this first induction handshake phase.

+In case SRT connection is established over an established and verified QUIC connection, the SRT connection time could be reduced to one RTT if only conclusion handshaking phase is performed.
+Howeverm SRT does not provide it as of now, thus appropriate modifications are required.

 ## Bidirectional Transmission

 Both QUIC and SRT allow bidirectional transmission of the payload over a single SRT connection.